 We’d like to let you know what we are doing in school to help protect our children, staff and parents and also what we expect from you, to help make sure our school community keeps safe and calm.

 We’d like to reassure you that at Sir Francis Hill we’re taking all of the necessary steps to protect our community and are continuing to follow official guidance from the government and Lincolnshire County Council.

-- The school remains open – this is the current official guidance we’ve been given
+- The – this is in line with current Government guidance

-- Pupils should attend unless they feel unwell – if your child has any of the following symptoms they should remain at home for 14 days:
+- If children have been allocated a place they should attend unless they feel unwell – if your child has any of the following symptoms they :

 - a new, continuous cough and/or

 - a temperature of 37.8 degrees or above

 - If your child is unwell, report this as you would normally by calling the school office first thing in the morning.
 This is so we can assess the situation and speak to Public Health England for guidance.

 - We’ll keep you up to date with any changes to the current situation.